4dboard/Proxy-yxorP/README.md

 </div>

 The installation of cloned copies of your website on several additional servers, each of which is connected to a load-balancing system, is one method for achieving this objective.
-There are several other approaches that might possibly be used in this operation.
+There are several other approaches that might be used in this operation.
 Using a cluster of servers is a potential alternative method that might be utilized to execute this assignment effectively.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)